-For example, two Japanese researchers, Makoto Hashiro and Mutsuko Okumura, have published studies in the Journal of Dermatalogical Science showing that eczema (also called atopic dermatitis) occurs more frequently in people prone to anxiety and depression than the general population.
+The work of two Japanese researchers, Makoto Hashiro and Mutsuko Okumura, illustrates this point They have published studies in the Journal of Dermatological Science showing that eczema (also called atopic dermatitis) occurs more frequently in people prone to anxiety and depression than the general population.

-It stands to reason, then, that internalizing anger and stress may have as much to do with chronic breakouts as excessive sebum.
+It stands to reason, then, that internalizing anger and stress may have as much to do with chronic breakouts as excessive sebum (oils in the skin).
 Some practitioners look at acne as a buildup of subterranean emotional issues that need to “burst” out.
 As we learn more about this powerful connection, perhaps stress-relieving alternative techniques such as biofeedback and meditation will be used as often as we use creams and pills to treat chronic skin disorders.

 And speaking of creams, it is useful to consider the products you apply to your skin every day when you think about what could be causing skin-damaging inflammation in your body.